 After the construction of the Tabernacle of the Congregation the Lord organized His people into an army in preparation for the invasion of Canaan.
 This is where we are today.
 It is time now to begin to develop the concept of the army of God.
 We can read about the organizing of the Israelites into an army in the early chapters of the Book of Numbers.

-Every man of the children of Israel shall pitch by his own standard, with the ensign of their father’s house: far off about the tabernacle of the congregation shall they pitch.
+“Everyone of the children of Israel shall camp by his own standard, beside the emblems of his father’s house; they shall camp some distance from the tabernacle of meeting.
 (Numbers 2:2)

 Do you see, from the above verse, that the army of the Lord could not be organized until first the Tabernacle was constructed?

 First the construction of the Tabernacle (representing the building of the Body of Christ).
 Then the organization of the army.

 But why an army?
 Do we need an army in order to enter Heaven?

 The redemption of the Church and of the nations of the earth can take place only as the enemy, Satan, is driven out.
 Just as Canaan had to be invaded and conquered, so it is true that our land of promise, which includes the nations of the earth and the entire material creation, and also our own personality, must be invaded and conquered under the leadership of the Holy Spirit.